MrPrimate/ddb-importer/FAQ.md

 Sometimes DDB can get confused, especially if the character is created using the random or guided mode.
 Try adding and removing a level on DDB and then reimporting.

+## The Importer is overwriting custom or modified items/actions

+There are two options available:

+1) Click on the item, then the DDB icon on the title bar and check the ignore this item option.

+2) On the import screen check the "Ignore items on character sheet that have not been imported from DDB"

 ## I see the message "Unable to open the Compendium"

 Open "Configure Settings" -> "Module Settings" -> "D&D Beyond Importer" -> "Compendiums".